gptscript-ai/py-gptscript/README.md

     These should be descriptive and explain their point of view.
     Also come up with a made-up name, they each should be from different backgrounds and approach art differently.
-    the response format should be:
+    the JSON response format should be:
     {
         artists: [{
             name: "name"